The professional's guide to trimming hedges

 Gloves also make it easier to pull out any stubborn branches and brambles without any pain.
 If you are tackling any hedge that is taller than chest height, then you will probably be using a ladder.
 Ensure that you wear some decent quality non slip boots as the last thing you want is to be falling with a powered hedge trimmer in your hands.
 Don’t overlook your personal safety when trimming hedges as there are plenty of accidents just waiting to happen.

-Long Sleeved Top - preferably one with anti-cut properties
+- Long Sleeved Top or Jacket - preferably one with anti-cut properties

 Straight lines and hedges go hand in hand like toast and butter.
 With a little bit of time and the best method, you will have uniform edges to be proud of.
 Once you have your straight edges in place, maintaining them is easy.